These are 10 of our favourite indie game soundtracks of 2019

 “Vuestra Faz Denegrida” is a great example of the soundtrack’s ability to sell the visuals and story.
 The main percussion literally sounds like a steel hammer, while the ambient noises over top ratchet up the tension in the piece, all the while a haunting melody struggles to rise above the sullen menace of the rest of the instrumentation.

 It makes you feel like a tiny thing struggling against a massive and uncaring world, all the while grasping on to the hope that you can overcome the direness of your situation.
+This is definitely deserving as one of the top indie game soundtracks of the year.

 Sea of Solitude